-- Align the antenna vertically to the product surface. - A marking at the threaded connection enables alignment of the antenna.
+- Align the antenna vertically to the product surface.
+The maximum range may be reduced if the horn antenna is not vertically aligned. - A marking at the flange (somewhere between the flange holes) or the boss enables alignment of the antenna.
 This marking must be aligned towards the tank wall as well as possible.

-Depending on the device version the marking may be a circle or two short parallel
+Depending on the device version the marking may be a circle or two short parallel lines.